-If you're travelling to a country where you hold dual citizenship, then travel insurance is must.
+If you're travelling to a country where you hold dual citizenship, then travel insurance is a must.
 Here's why.

 Many Australians are also considered citizens of other nations.
 For example, you might hold both Australian and UK passports.
 If you’re a dual national and you’re travelling to another country where you are also a citizen, there is no requirement for you to take out travel insurance for your journey but it's highly recommended for various reasons.